2/9/2024

 Frederick Iverson

-Thanks morning a few questions as well.
-First on the juvenile markets following up on Gustav's questions there you mentioned that there's a quite tough retail landscape obviously with a few bankruptcies here and there has this by any means impacted your plans and expectations for the car seats?
+Thanks, Morning.
+A few questions as well.
+First on the juvenile markets, following up on Gustav's questions there.
+You mentioned, Mattias, a quite tough retail landscape, obviously, with a few bankruptcies here and there.
+Has this by any means impacted your plans and expectations for the car seats?

 speaker

-Well I think in general a weaker consumer market and the tougher retailer environment you know is weaker for everything so in the short term yes that may impact things but I think for car seats less so for two reasons firstly I mean we don't have anything today so it's about taking market share anyways and secondly the premium consumer in general and including for car seats is doing better and premium car seat industry is doing premium car seat segment is doing better than the car seat industry in general so of course we would have been even better with strong consumer market but for car seats specifically this is not a big concern for us.
+Well, I think in general, a weaker consumer market. is weaker for everything.
+So in the short term, yes, that may impact things.
+But I think for car seats, less so for two reasons.
+Firstly, we don't have anything today, so it's about taking market share anyways.
+And secondly, the premium consumer in general, including for car seats, is doing better.
+So, of course, we would have been even better with a strong consumer market, but for car seats specifically, this is not a big concern for us.

 speaker